Reflinders/Relib/README.md

 ### Templates
 A template is what the function `Relib.new` inherits from.
 Not supplying a template in `Relib.new` will result in the standard template being used.
 Templates are essentially the core of the `relib` object.
 It's suggested to use the standard template, but it is fully possible to create a custom template.

-Templates must have the 2 methods/functions RelibInit and Destroy, and the module must have a constructor.
+Templates must have the 2 methods/functions `RelibInit` and `Destroy`, and the module must have a constructor.
 Refer to Figure 1.3 for the basics in creating a template.
 ```lua
 -- Figure 1.3
 local template = {}